Clean Technology & Environmental Systems

 Clean Technology & Environmental Systems encompasses clean fuels, smart grid power systems, energy utilization, alternative energy systems, energy conservation, and environmental system monitoring and modelling.

-Flow dynamics and turbulence to improve performance and efficiency, drag reduction in turbulent flow, advanced nanofabrication, renewable energy storage
+Flow dynamics and turbulence to improve performance and efficiency, drag reduction in turbulent flow, advanced nanofabrication, renewable energy storage, and solar energy conversion.

 Develop new devices to measure pathogens in water; study the microbial ecology in engineered systems such as wastewater treatment plants; develop methods to prevent the microbial contribution to acid rock drainage and new techniques to measure pathogens such as Cryptosporidium in natural water samples.